 But the pears are already cooked, so they will be way softer after the cake is baked than fresh ones.
 If canned is the only fruit available and you just need to make this cake go ahead!
 Who can blame you?

-Kitchen notes
+Kitchen Notes

-- Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, utensils and equipment needed, and enough workspace.
+This will make the process so much easier.

-- Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
-The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
+- Baking time: consider that all ovens and pans are different, even if they look similar.
+The baking time in my recipes is as accurate as possible, but it might take you more or less time.
 You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
-I recommend you keep track of how your oven works and what tiny details you need to adjust.
+I recommend keeping track of how your oven works and what tiny details you might need to adjust.

 - Flavorings: you can adjust the amount of spices, substitute some of them (like nutmeg or allspice with a pinch of cloves), or maybe use cardamom instead.
 Also, pears go well with almond extract (in addition to vanilla), and I would only use cinnamon.
 Orange or lemon zest, maybe ½ teaspoon, will complement the flavors well.